 We will know the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if:

 - No reports are received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

 - Business is stopped with immediate effect should any supplier be found to engage in any form of slavery.

-Our Modern Slavery Act Policy can also be downloaded here.
+The Southerns Office Interiors (Yorkshire) Ltd Modern Slavery Act Policy can be downloaded here.